stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Use a Helper to Run Python Scripts and Tools

-Use either [pipx](https://pipx.pypa.io) or [uv](https://docs.astral.sh/uv/) to run Python tools and your single-file scripts on development systems.
+Use either [pipx](https://pipx.pypa.io) or [uv](https://docs.astral.sh/uv/) to run Python tools and your single-file scripts on your computer.
 Both _pipx_ and _uv_ automatically provide each script and application with a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

-> To install _pipx_ on your operating system, follow the instructions on the [pipx Website](https://pipx.pypa.io).
-This will ensure that _pipx_ works correctly with an appropriate Python installation.
-The _uv_ tool is a single executable file that is written in Rust, which means that it does not rely on an existing installation of Python.

 ### Running Python Scripts

 A Python script is a file that has the extension `.py` at the end of the name.
-Optionally, it can start with a [metadata block](https://packaging.python.org/en/latest/specifications/inline-script-metadata/) that specifies the packages that it needs to use.
-This example script uses [requests](https://requests.readthedocs.io/en/latest/) and [rich](https://github.com/willmcgugan/rich):
+Python reads and executes the script file from the top to the bottom.
+Optionally, the script can start with a [metadata block](https://packaging.python.org/en/latest/specifications/inline-script-metadata/) that specifies the packages that it needs to use.
+This example script uses the packages [requests](https://requests.readthedocs.io/en/stable/) and [rich](https://rich.readthedocs.io/en/stable/):

 ```python
 # /// script